resvendsen/mapproject/README.md

 The **Venue Finder** app queries the Foursquare database for any businesses, points of interest, etc. near a user entered location.
 Venues may be sought by name, keyword, or category.
 Locations near which users are seeking the venue, may be entered as a street address, city, or the user's "Current Location".
 Additional filtering available is "search radius" and "number of venues desired", the use of which will speed up searches.

-# Requirements and Limitations
+# Requirements

 Devices from smartphones through wide screen desktops are supported.
-Some features are limited on mobile devices.

 # Installation